-- 3.17.
+- 3.19.
 In 2021 we undertook extensive engagement to get a better understanding of the impact of the pandemic on our residents and young people and what is important to them.
 We spoke to individuals and community groups and we discovered that residents valued the amount of green spaces in the borough and the strong community feel.
-Residents' frustrations included feeling isolated as a result of the pandemic; litter and cleanliness; traffic and congestion; anti-social behaviour and crime; and concern about the declining high streets. - 3.18.
+Residents' frustrations included feeling isolated as a result of the pandemic; litter and cleanliness; traffic and congestion; anti-social behaviour and crime; and concern about the declining high streets. - 3.20.
 Looking to the future residents could see opportunities to build on the community spirit that emerged during the pandemic; maximising our green assets such as parks; making Merton a green borough through active travel and green transport; and revitalising our high streets for the whole community.
-Additionally, young people asked for improvements to make them feel safe and wanted to be included in decision making.

-3.19.
-We have reviewed our existing corporate engagement structures and developed a new approach for engaging with residents and other stakeholders that includes using new digital tools and refreshing some of our existing structures, such as the Community Forums.
+Additionally, young people asked for improvements to make them feel safe and wanted to be included in decision making. - 3.21.
+We are in the process of reviewing our existing corporate engagement structures, developing a new approach to engaging with residents and other stakeholders that includes using new digital tools and refreshing some of our existing structures, such as the Community Forums.